Wondering what to expect after back fusion surgery? Common questions about recovery are:

 Five to six months—Manual workers return to work.

-Take a look at the BalancedBack® recovery timetable below.
+Take a look at the BalancedBack recovery timetable below.
 Again, it varies somewhat from patient to patient, but it does represent a typical progression.

 BalancedBack Recovery Timeline

 Three months after surgery—On average, most patients have no further restrictions on their activities three months after their procedure.

-This timetable denotes the average recovery timeline, but note that approximately 40% of patients undergoing lumbar fusion surgery rate themselves as symptomatically unchanged or worse following surgery.2
+In contrast, approximately 40% of patients undergoing lumbar fusion surgery rate themselves as symptomatically unchanged or worse following surgery.2

-Would you like to learn more about BalancedBack®?
+Would you like to learn more about BalancedBack?

 1Mannion, A. F., Brox, J. I., & Fairbank, J. C. (2016).
 Consensus at last!
 Long-term results of all randomized controlled trials show that fusion is no better than non-operative care in improving pain and disability in chronic low back pain.
 The Spine Journal, 16(5), 588-590.